AdobeDocs/experience-manager-65.de-DE/help/sites-developing/extending-campaign-form-mapping.md

 ---
 title: Erstellen benutzerdefinierter Formularzuordnungen
 seo-title: Creating Custom Form Mappings
-description: Bei der Erstellung einer benutzerdefinierten Tabelle in Adobe Campaign ist es u.
-U. ratsam, in AEM ein Formular zu erstellen, das dieser benutzerdefinierten Tabelle zugeordnet wird.
+description: Wenn Sie eine benutzerdefinierte Tabelle in Adobe Campaign erstellen, möchten Sie möglicherweise ein Formular in erstellen, das AEM dieser benutzerdefinierten Tabelle zugeordnet ist
 seo-description: When you create a custom table in Adobe Campaign, you may want to build a form in AEM that maps to that custom table
 uuid: f3bde513-6edb-4eb6-9048-40045ee08c4a
 contentOwner: User